 The student has a mentor assigned by the employer and is evaluated, with the school providing any necessary remediation.

-The HQWBL coordinator/teacher/point of contact should meet regularly with teachers who teach courses related to the student’s job placement to discuss and gather input regarding:
+The HQWBL coordinator/teacher/point-of-contact should meet regularly with teachers who teach courses related to the student’s job placement to discuss and gather input regarding

-Workplaces.
+workplaces

-Student placements.
+student placements

-Training plan criteria that reinforce course standards.
+training plan criteria that reinforce course standards

-Student job-performance evaluations.
+student job-performance evaluations.

 Student Supervision

-Adherence to the guidelines regarding student supervision outlined below ensures the integrity of the cooperative education experience:
+Adherence to the guidelines regarding student supervision outlined below ensures the integrity of the Co-Op experience:

 Students must be currently enrolled in state-approved courses within CTE program areas.

-HQWBL coordinator/teacher/point of contact must meet with the students’ CTE classroom teachers before each workplace visit and, if there is a need, after each visit.
+HQWBL coordinator/teacher/point-of-contact must meet with the students’ CTE classroom teachers before each workplace visit and, if there is a need, after each visit.

-Meetings between HQWBL coordinator/teacher/point of contact and the students’ CTE classroom teachers must be documented on the training plans.
+Meetings between HQWBL coordinator/teacher/point-of-contact and the students’ CTE classroom teachers must be documented on the training plans.

 CTE classroom teachers’ involvement in the development of the training agreements and training plans must be certified by signatures on both documents.